cryptotrndz/website/privacy.md

 ### 7. Contact Us

-If you have any questions or concerns about this privacy policy, You may reach out to us at our [LinkedIn Page](https://www.linkedin.com/company/cryptotrendz) or [Email](mailto:connect@echtops.com).
+If you have any questions or concerns about this privacy policy, You may reach out to us at [connect@echtops.com](mailto:connect@echtops.com).

-Concluding, We respect your privacy. 🙏 Thank you for trusting CryptoTrendz.
+Thank you for trusting CryptoTrendz. 😊